hablapps/app-bigbrothapp/README.md

 #### Install sbt

-The app-twitter project is configured with the sbt build tool.
+The app-bigbrothapp project is configured with the sbt build tool.
 To install sbt follow the instructions at <https://github.com/sbt/sbt>.

 #### Install speech